Dharampal Gulati: Personal life and death

 Gulati founded 20 schools for furthering primary and secondary education, including the MDH International School, Mahashay Chunnilal Saraswati Shishu Mandir, Mata Lilawati Kanya Vidyalaya and Mahashay Dharampal Vidya Mandir.
 He set up a 200-bed hospital for the poor in New Delhi and a mobile hospital for slum dwellers.
 His charity foundation, with his father's name, Mahashay Chunnilal Charitable Trust, administers some of his charity initiatives.
 During the COVID-19 pandemic, he gave money to the Chief Minister's relief fund and donated 7,500 PPE kits to healthcare workers in the union territory of Delhi.

 Gulati was awarded with Padma Bhushan, India's third highest civilian honour, in 2019.

 Gulati died on 3 December 2020, at the Mata Chanan Devi Hospital in Delhi of cardiac arrest due to post COVID-19 complications.
-He had been admitted in the hospital in November.
+He had been admitted to the hospital in November.
 He was aged 97.